pbfreak422/jekyll-now/_posts/2015-2-22-goldiblocks.md

 =>false
 ```

 This is all from a full program.
-For the complete file, check it out [here](https://github.com/pbfreak422/goldiblocks).
+Check out the complete file [here](https://github.com/pbfreak422/goldiblocks).